gumaerc-testorg/7.340-fall-2006/content/pages/readings.md

 {{< tdopen >}}

-Dimitrova, D. S., and D. M. Gilbert. "[The Spatial Position and Replication Timing of Chromosomal Domains Are both Established in Early G1 Phase](http://www.ncbi.nlm.nih.gov/pubmed/10635323)." _Molecular Cell_ 4, no. 6 (1999): 983-993.
+Dimitrova, D. S., and D. M. Gilbert. "{{% resource_link "2ebb2d39-2645-4928-87a4-4e0e571d0281" "The Spatial Position and Replication Timing of Chromosomal Domains Are both Established in Early G1 Phase" %}}." _Molecular Cell_ 4, no. 6 (1999): 983-993.

 Moyer, S. E., P. W. Lewis, and M. R. Botchan.
 "Isolation of the Cdc45/Mcm2-7/GINS (CMG) Complex, a Candidate for the Eukaryotic DNA Replication Fork Helicase."
-Proceedings of the National Academy of Sciences of the United States of America 103, no. 27 (2006): 10236-10241. ([PDF - 1.7 MB](http://www.pnas.org/cgi/reprint/103/27/10236.pdf))
+Proceedings of the National Academy of Sciences of the United States of America 103, no. 27 (2006): 10236-10241. ({{% resource_link "c1fa23aa-ca2f-496e-a6e5-f8dd3c36dfab" "PDF - 1.7 MB" %}})

 {{< tdclose >}}